svenkubiak/filedpapers/README.md

 - **Docker**: Ensure Docker is installed and running on your system
 - **Docker Compose**: Make sure Docker Compose is installed to manage multi-container applications
 - **Web Frontend Server**: A frontend HTTP server (e.g., Nginx) to handle SSL termination and proxy requests to the backend.
+- **SMTP Server**: A SMTP server for sending emails like registration confirmation, or password reset, etc.

 ## Installation